chaejin-lee/jaeger-loki/README.md

-This is the repository that contains object storage (S3/GCS/AzureBlob) plugin for Jaeger.
+This is the repository that contains local loki object storage plugin for Jaeger.

 You are free to use this software under a permissive open-source MIT license.